 Mary-Anne is an Accredited Practising Dietitian and Accredited Nutritionist who has been in clinical practice since 2007.
-She has a particular interest in managing diabetes, heart disease, food intolerance and conditions of the gastrointestinal system.
+She has a particular interest in managing diabetes, heart disease, malnutrition, irritable bowel syndrome and conditions of the gastrointestinal system.
+Mary-Anne is also trained on the use of a low FODMAP diet for IBS by Monash University.
 She also encompasses experience in weight loss surgery and understands the frustrations of weight gain experienced by individuals with insulin resistance and polycystic ovary syndrome.
 Being a mother of three children, she understands the demands of family life and how this can impact on food choices.
 Her approach is to implement simple and practical advice to create healthier habits that will last a lifetime.
-Mary-Anne now consults at Milsons Point, Mount Kuring-Gai and Pennant Hills locations.
+Mary-Anne now consults at Milsons Point, Mount Kuring-Gai and West Pennant Hills locations.

 What is the difference between a Dietitian and Nutritionist?

 A nutritionist may or may not have a tertiary qualification to provide nutrition services related to areas such as public health, research, community health and policy development.
 It is important to note that all dietitians are nutritionists however, not all nutritionists are dietitians.

 Dietitians can also provide the above nutrition services but are also trained to give individual dietary counselling, medical nutrition therapy, group dietary therapy and food service management.
 Therefore, a dietitian has the evidence based theory as well as the clinical practice experience to aid in nutrition counselling.

 Accredited Practising Dietitians (APDs) are university qualified professionals that provide the most up-to-date evidence based nutrition information.
 This can include conditions such as diabetes, insulin resistance, heart disease, gastrointestinal disorders, food intolerance, weight loss, malnutrition and childhood obesity.